LOURDES

 For 360° views of the Pyrenees

 You'll recognise it from the crucifix at its peak as the Pic du Jer overlooks the town from its 900m altitude.
 Take a 100 year old cable car to the top: a magical journey.
 When you get there you'll find a footpath to the Observatory.
 Take a deep breath of fresh mountain air and enjoy.
 Look down over Lourdes, the Gaves Valley, the Pyrenean peaks and more.
-The Pic du Jer is also a famous mountain cycling spot with 2 pistes, one for expert cyclists and the other for families.
-So bring your bikes on board the cable car.

 Relaxation and sport

 Lourdes Lake is a breath of fresh air just 3km from the town centre.
 There are 50 hectares of clear water and leafy banks to unwind, have a picnic beneath the trees, hike, fish or play a round of golf.
 Go on a pedalo, stand-up paddle or canoe trip: make the most of it to reach the bog, a Natura 2000 site, on the other side of the lake.
-In summer you cn swim within the safety perimeter and watch the sun set over the Pyrenees.
+In summer you can swim within the safety perimeter and watch the sun set over the Pyrenees.

 Bring your hiking boots!
 Here are 2 hiking trails among the many to choose from around Lourdes: the Piémont Pyrénéen (GR®78) to Santiago de Compostela or the Gaves Green Path between Lourdes and Cauterets.